DominikRasinski/DominikRasinski/README.md

-- 👋 Hi, I’m @DominikRasinski
+- 👋 Hi, I’m @DominikRasinski.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front-End developning and programing technics.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ECMAScript 6 and PHP.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to first job Front-end.
-- 📫 How to reach me ...
+- 📫 How to reach me you can just write email here dox.gmr@gmail.com

 <!---
 DominikRasinski/DominikRasinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.